Building Science

 Built to Fargo Code

 Our process meets the minimum standard set by the city building inspection department adjusted down for current code year exceptions removed from code, i.e. in 2021 IECC Fargo has adopted a foundation waterproof standard, and it is in process of enforcing it.
+Average HERS rating of 64 based on 2.3 ACH air leakage rate and U-value of windows.

 Built to Full 2021 IECC Code

 This would include continuous insulation to exterior of envelope from basement floor to roof, and it would reduce energy consumption for HVAC by an additional 16%.
+Average HERS rating of 48–50 based on 2.3 ACH air leakage rate and U-value of windows.

 Built to ND Residential Code